tpodg/spring-boot-gradle-jigsaw-demo/README.md

 ## Spring boot demo project with gradle (Kotlin) and java modules
-This is a very basic demo project which demonstrated how to use spring boot with gradle build configuration using multiple modules and Kotlin DSL.
+This is a very basic demo project which demonstrates how to use spring boot with gradle build configuration using multiple modules and Kotlin DSL.

 ## How-to
 * clone the project